VA Loan Occupancy Requirements

-First, the property you purchase with the VA loan must be a primary residence.
-Secondary homes and any other investment properties don’t qualify for a VA home loan.
-Also, you must move into the new home within a reasonable time frame, typically within 60 days of closing on the house.
+The property you purchase with a VA loan must be a primary residence.
+Second homes and investment properties don’t qualify for a VA home loan.
+And you must move into the new home within a reasonable time frame, typically within 60 days of closing on the house.

 Occupancy Requirements For Families

-Additionally, you can have a child or other dependent living in the home while you’re on active duty or away.
-However, this alone will not satisfy the occupancy requirement.
-To satisfy the VA occupancy rule you must have your attorney or the dependent’s legal guardian certify the occupancy requirement is met.
-Therefore, you nor your family has to worry about a residency being an issue while you’re on duty.
+Additionally, you can have a child and other dependents living in the home while you’re on active duty or away.
+However, you’ll need additional paperwork to satisfy the occupancy requirement.
+To satisfy the VA occupancy rule, your attorney or the dependent’s legal guardian must certify that the occupancy requirement has been met.
+If you can meet the requirement via a spouse or dependent, you and your family won’t need to worry about residency being an issue while you’re on duty.

-Keep in mind, though, some lenders may not allow you to use a dependent’s occupancy in order to meet the requirements.
+Keep in mind, though, some lenders may not allow you to use a dependent’s occupancy to meet the requirements.